|The Jefferson Hotel, Richmond VA, Photographed by Patricia Lyons|

 An artist knows that the focal point of a painting is frequently where the lightest light meets the darkest dark.
 In decorating, the eye is naturally led in the same way.
 When you look at your black and white photo, you may be surprised to discover that the focal point of your room isn't what you thought it was.

-Dark, medium and light values can help set the mood of an interior room or garden room, creating excitement or repose.
+Dark, medium and light values can help set the mood of an interior room, or a garden room, creating excitement or repose.
 The psychological component of color notwithstanding, you could create a relaxing chartreuse room or an exciting beige room, if it is skillfully composed with the correct balance of values.

 But a good general rule is that if you want more drama, turn up the contrast.